IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

   pairs.
 The game adds its own L-Cluster.

 The mod's Workshop page lists its limits.
 The Advanced Neighbors setting has no effect.
-Every precursor is on.
+Every precursor is enabled.
 Sol gets no Sol-specific neighbours, and the Local Cluster mod is the usual fix.
 Nomads with random homes don't start in a nomad system.
-The game also adds systems your map didn't have: guaranteed worlds, marauders, fallen empires and some events.
+The game also adds systems your map didn't have: guaranteed habitable worlds, marauders, fallen empires and some event systems.

 ### A plain scenario

 A scenario made without the checkbox has to sit in the `map/setup_scenarios` folder of a mod enabled in your playset.
-Without Paint a Galaxy, the game gives a custom galaxy wrong homeworlds and no marauders or fallen empires.
+Without Paint a Galaxy, empires can start on the wrong homeworlds, and marauders and fallen empires may fail to appear.
 Your own mod has to deal with those.

 ## Save and back up

 Ctrl+S saves to the file you opened.
 "Save as…" (Ctrl+Shift+S) saves somewhere else.
-Everything you didn't edit is written out exactly as it was.
+Only the parts you changed are rewritten.
+Everything else is copied unchanged.

 Each save keeps the previous file beside the new one, as `<name>.sav.bak-<date>-<time>`.
-The earliest backup is the file you opened.
-Each file keeps up to eight: the original, the three newest and a spread of the rest.
+The earliest backup is the file you originally opened.
+Up to eight backups are kept per file: the original, the three newest and a spread of the rest.

 If Stellaris wrote the file after you opened it, Save asks before replacing it.
 When the map has issues, Save offers "Save anyway".